-We saw evidence the dentist justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits six-monthly following current guidance.
+Improvements should be made to ensure the dentist justified, graded and reported on the radiographs they took consistently.
+The practice carried out radiography audits; however the audit had not identified the areas of improvement noted on the day.

 Effective staffing